 Were making a movie called The Angel, the Bad and the Wise and I asked Quentin, would you be so kind as to do a cameo?
 He asked me, what have I got to do? so I said, you will play a bandit and I will kill you.
 I will kill you with a shotgun and instead of having bullets I will shoot you will golden coins.
 He was so excited, screaming, I love it!
 I love it!
 He wants his friends Robert Rodriguez and Eli Roth to be the other bandits.The idea clearly excites him more than Django Unchained and while the film is still looking for funding, Nero is keen to get back in the saddle as soon as possible.

 I said to Enzo we better do it soon because if we wait one or two more years Im going to have to play the toothless old man in the saloon.
 Im getting too old; I have to do it now!
 He says this with a laugh but he neednt worry; Nero still seems more like a youthful leading man than an aged movie veteran.
 Not bad, for someone whos been around.Thanks to Franco Nero, Paul Smith and everyone at Cine Excess.

-We need more writers about Quentin Tarantino, Interviews, Franco Nero, Django Unchained, Cine-Excess 2011 and Django!
+Want to write about Quentin Tarantino, Interviews, Franco Nero, Django Unchained, Cine-Excess 2011 and Django?
 Get started below...